 When you apply for an ID card, you must provide several documents.
 For every document, you must provide the original and a photocopy.
 You may need to have the original legalised and translated.
 The rules vary by country.

 You can find a list of the required documents in the checklist (PDF ).
 Please note, the checklist only lists which documents you must provide.
 The requirements that the documents must meet are set out on this page.

 You should bring all identity documents in your name.
 This includes foreign and expired documents.
 You do not need to bring expired documents which have already been cancelled (for instance by having a hole punched through them).

-You should bring a completed and signed passport application form.
+You should bring a completed and signed passport application form (PDF, 246 KB) (in Dutch and English).
 This form is also used to apply for a Dutch identity card.
-Complete the form online (this site is in Dutch) and print it out.
-Or print the form (PDF, 222 KB) (in Dutch) and complete it in pen.

 Bring two photos (1 required and 1 spare) that meet the Dutch requirements for passport photos.

 If you want your current or ex-partner’s name to be included on your ID card, please provide an official copy of your marriage certificate or certificate of registered partnership.
 This should give your and your partner’s full names, the date on which you married or entered into a registered partnership and, if applicable, the date on which you divorced, separated or terminated your registered partnership.
 You can only have the name of your current partner or ex-partner, and their relationship to you, listed on your identity card.

 If you are a widow or widower and you want this to be recorded on your ID card, please bring an official copy of your partner’s death certificate with you.